 proven to be in the possession and under the control of the Applicant.

-Guidance: This is the equivalent of recording the details of id documents provided during (e.g.) face-face id-proofing.
+Guidance: This is the equivalent of recording the details of identity-proofing documents provided during (e.g.) face-face id-proofing.
 It is not required that the original credential be issued by a Kantara-Approved CSP.

 AL2_ID_IDC#020 Record Original Credential